Forrest N. Iandola

+Forrest N. Iandola is an American computer scientist specializing in efficient AI.

+Career

-Forrest N. Iandola is an American computer scientist.
-He earned a PhD in Electrical Engineering and Computer Science from UC Berkeley in 2016, advised by Kurt Keutzer.
+Iandola earned a PhD in Electrical Engineering and Computer Science from UC Berkeley in 2016, advised by Kurt Keutzer.
 As part of his dissertation he co-authored SqueezeNet, a deep neural network for image classification that is optimized for smartphones and other mobile devices.

-Iandola and Keutzer went on to co-found a company called DeepScale.
+Iandola and Keutzer went on to co-found DeepScale.
 The firm squeezes deep neural networks onto low-cost automotive grade processors for use in driver assistance systems.
 Tesla acquired DeepScale in 2019.

 In 2020, he co-authored SqueezeBERT, an efficient neural network for natural language processing.
+In 2022, he joined Meta as an AI research scientist.
+His research at Meta includes the efficient AI models EfficientSAM and MobileLLM.